~ Coming this September! ~

 Is A Song a Day research-based?
 Evidence-based?

-Yes, it is research-based because it is rooted in current research that has revealed that the way that brains process and remember sound is highly correlated with reading achievement, and that singing and music-making help to develop it.
+Yes!
+It is based on research that has revealed that the way that brains process and remember sound is highly correlated with reading achievement, and that singing and music-making help develop it.

-Yes, it is evidence-based because it was piloted by 18 PreK and 6 K teachers and 122 students, modified using their feedback, and tested for effectiveness.
+Yes!
+It was piloted by 18 PreK and 10 K teachers with their 200 PreK/K students, modified using their feedback, and tested for effectiveness.

-PreK & K children improved their pre-reading music skills after practicing 15 minutes/day for 10 weeks.
-The results were statistically significant.
+Both PreK & K children improved their pre-reading music skills after practicing 15 minutes/day for 10 weeks.
+The results were statistically significant, meaning that the improvement was likely to have occurred due to a relationship between the lessons and the improvement.
+Graphs here.

 What do teachers say?